top of page

 The Double Empathy Problem proposed by Dr. Damian Milton (an Autistic researcher / academic) states that empathy is a relational, transactional process and so a conversation is a 2-way street.
 The misunderstandings that occur between a neurotypical and an autistic person happens to both people.
 The mutual incomprehension is shared by both sets of people; the non-autistic AND Autistic person.
 A neurotypical person will not understand how an autistic person experiences the world and does not communicate the way an Autistic person does.

-Yet, it's Autistic people who are labelled as having social impairments and given treatment to force them to understand non-autistics better, instead of teaching NTs the communication styles of Autistic people.
-NTs communicate in very different ways.
-E.g. in my experiences, NT individuals have a greater tendency to drop hints and assume the other person knows what they are thinking based on little information (mind reading) and then expect them to know what response to give.
-I often find myself having to ask multiple follow-up questions to what a NT says, especially when I am asked a question.
-They often impose their ideas of what's socially acceptable and do not consider what is going on in the mind of the Autistic person in these exchanges. '.
+Yet, it's Autistic people who are labelled as having social impairments.
+But NTs communicate in different ways e.g. in my experience, NT individuals have a greater tendency to drop hints and assume the other person knows what they are thinking based on little information (mind reading) and then expect them to know what response to give.
+I often find myself having to ask multiple follow-up questions to clarify what they meant.

 Autistic people experience constant communication breakdowns with people in the community because of the differences in communication styles.
 Many NTs will claim they have superior social skills than Autistics.
 But this is simply not true.
 There are MANY NTs who lack empathy and have poor social skills.
 NTs don't say what they mean, leave room for different interpretations, are vague in what they say, and then when autistic people ask questions for clarification, the NT treats them like they're the one with the problem.
 When we say "I don't know what you mean", or "I don't understand", it's just as much the responsibility of the NT to clarify the misunderstanding and communicate clearly.
 NTs say Autistic people lack the ability to perspective-take, have rigid inflexible thinking.
 Yet it's often NTs that have inflexible thinking and don't perspective-take with Autistic people.